-We have been falsely led to believe that all behavioral, attentional, or mood problems are caused by a neurotransmitter problem, when these issues are much more likely to be caused or exacerbated by long-term stress, inflammation, or toxins and infectious disease.
+We have been falsely led to believe that all behavioral, attentional, or mood problems are caused by a neurotransmitter problem when these issues are much more likely to be caused or exacerbated by long-term stress, inflammation, toxins, and infectious disease.
 In today's stressful world, even the happiest of kids can be affected by chronic stress.

 Neurofeedback helps to regulate the central nervous system and change how our brain waves function, which helps improve symptoms related to different mental health symptoms and clinical disorders such as executive functioning and attentional problems, OCD, PANS/PANDAS, and anxiety.
-You may be wondering, “What happens when my child starts neurofeedback?”
+You may wonder, “What happens when my child starts neurofeedback?”
 Let’s discuss.

 How Do You Start Neurofeedback?

 You can also see the interconnections between the brain sites, which allows you to see what is happening between the left and right regions of the brain.
-This is where a lot of communication takes place which helps our kids be able to learn, be alert, and take action.
-These are all things with which many kids today are really struggling.
+This is where a lot of communication takes place, which helps our kids learn, be alert, and take action.
+These are all things with which many kids today are struggling.

-A QEEG or brain check provides us a path to which areas of the brain we want to train in order to improve focus, calm, and processing.
-So, after the brain check or QEEG, we give you my trademarked BrainBehaviorReset™ Method protocol that is unique to each client and each client’s brain functioning.
+A QEEG or brain check provides us a path to which areas of the brain we want to train to improve focus, calm, and processing.
+So, after the brain check or QEEG, we give you my trademarked BrainBehaviorReset™ Program protocol unique to each client and each client’s brain functioning.

 What Does a Neurofeedback Session Look Like?

 Hence, it instantly produces a healthy, regulated response.
 It needs time to “learn” and adapt to this new healthy response, so most people are doing forty or more sessions to train the brain to regulate consistently, which means a child or person is more focused, calmer, and can learn more efficiently.

-Your subconscious brain has to produce a healthy combination of brain waves in order for it to receive visual and auditory feedback, in this case the movie that is playing.
-Your brain desperately wants this “feedback” and will change itself in order to get the move to play, which resets your brain waves and the nervous system.
+Your subconscious brain must produce a healthy combination of waves to receive visual and auditory feedback, such as the movie playing.
+Your brain desperately wants this “feedback” and will change itself to get the move to play, which resets your brain waves and the nervous system.